Kehlmann, Daniel. Tyll. Pantheon, New York, 2020. F; 3/20.

 (German) was no language for theater, it was a brew of groans and harsh grunts, it was a language that sounded like someone struggling not to choke, like a cow having a coughing fit, like a man with beer coming out his nose.
 What was a poet supposed to do with this language?

-I had the impression reading this story of something unique.
+Like Tyll, this story is unique.
 The moral scope is not easy to describe but there’s no question it’s there.
 As the world was in the 1600s it still is.
 Hilarious, serious, audacious, humane, horrifying.
+And once in awhile someone magical appears.
 Quite something.

 I think you may have to read this one to get what I’m talking about.
 Highly recommended.
 9.0/9.2 subject to translation.